aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

 1. Open the Wallet and click **Create a new wallet**.
 Then click **Create account** to create an Aptos Account.
 2. Copy the private key.
 You will need it to set up the Aptos CLI in the next section.
-3. Strip the `0x` from the beginning of your private key in preparation for inclusion in the Aptos CLI.
 3. See the [user instructions](https://petra.app/docs/use) on petra.app for help.

 :::tip